MKE-JOE/gpt-photo-pricing-app/README.md

-# GPT-Powered Photo Price Checker (Project Origin)
+# GPT-Powered Photo Price Checker (Snap2Value Project Origin)

 This repository represents the original development of an AI-powered tool that allows users to snap a photo of a secondhand or vintage item and receive an estimated resale value based on real-time market data.